 The virtual machines were created using the linked clone method in Horizon View.
 This provides efficient use of space and simplifies management.
 By using linked clones, a replica image is used for shared data resulting in a very small footprint.
-After cloning, the total space consumed is less than 2 GB/VM in a persistent state before user login.
+After cloning, the total space consumed is less than 2GB/VM in a persistent state before user login.

 After the user profiles were created, the VMs each consumed approximately 2.8GB of space.
 This includes the user customizations, page file, and changes made to customize each VM to the assigned user.
-Each VM runs Microsoft Office 2010, Adobe[®] Reader[®], and a mix of workloads simulated by Login VSI.
+Each VM runs Microsoft Office 2010, Adobe[®] Reader[®], and a mix of Login VSITM applications

-The virtual desktops were permanently assigned to specific users, creating a persistent environment.
+Virtual desktops are assigned to the same user every time with desktop persistence.
 All changes made by a user are retained for future sessions.
 The changes are stored in a delta VMDK stored with the VM.

-All desktops are in an automated desktop pool with dedicated user assignments.
+All the desktops are in an automated desktop pool with dedicated user assignments.
 Those desktops are based on a master desktop template, which is selected when the pool is created.
 This ensures each user gets a dedicated machine they can customize.